masum184e/roadmap/running/nodejs.md

 - Hashing passwords using `bcrypt`
 - Session management and cookies
 - Role-based access control

-## 11. Real-time Communication
-- Using `WebSocket` for real-time communication
-- Working with `Socket.IO` for features like chat apps or live updates

 ## 12. Streams and Buffers
 - Understanding streams (`Readable`, `Writable`, `Duplex`, `Transform`)